 What sealed the deal for me was when I walked into the office for my second interview.
 The atmosphere was just what I was looking for.
 It was a young group that I knew I could get on with and achieve some great things with and we have already been nominated for a few awards this year.
 In comparison to everywhere else I interviewed with, I didn’t feel the same connection between current employees and I just couldn’t work somewhere where people just turn up and are glued to their computers for 9 hours and leave.

-At The Asoria Group we play football together, have team nights out, as well as going on company holidays to Barcelona, Berlin and Budapest.
+We play football together, have team nights out, as well as going on company holidays to Barcelona, Berlin and Budapest.
 What sets us apart from the rest and why it is such a great place to work in comparison to other organisations is the great company culture that has been built.